• Skip to content

 The volunteer painting team is ready to go to work but is waiting on the decision regarding the paint colors.

-The goal is to paint the offices before the office open house in January, but the team assigned to paint is held up waiting on the colors to be picked.
+The goal is to paint the offices before the office open house in January, but the team assigned to paint is held up waiting for the colors to be picked.

 In this example, a church goal is delayed by no fault of the team but by the person who is responsible for choosing the color.